John Murray (ice hockey, born 1987)

-John Murray (born July 4, 1987) is an American-Polish professional ice hockey goaltender currently playing for GKS Tychy in the Polska Hokej Liga.
+John Murray (born July 4, 1987) is an American-Polish professional ice hockey goaltender currently playing for GKS Katowice in the Polska Hokej Liga.
 In 2014, he won the PHL playoff championship with Ciarko PBS Bank KH Sanok and again in 2018 and 2019 with GKS Tychy.
 He also plays for the Poland men's national ice hockey team.

 Playing career

 Junior

 Murray played minor hockey with the Philadelphia Jr. Flyers until the age of 16.
 At 16 years of age, Murray left home for Youngstown, Ohio, to play for the North American Hockey League's Youngstown Phantoms.
 He played in 21 games that season.
-For the next two seasons, Murray played for the United States Hockey League's Sioux Falls Stampede, where his teammates included T.J.
-Oshie, Andreas Nodl, Jay Barriball and Alex Kangas.
-In his first season with Sioux Falls, Murray had a dismal record of 7-13-2 and a goals-against average of 3.24 but he still managed to have a save percentage of .902%, thanks mostly to one shutout.
-The next season, Murray had a GAA of 2.14 while allowing only 68 goals, the same as he did the year before, as well as a much-improved record of 23-7-1 and three shutouts.
+For the next two seasons, Murray played for the United States Hockey League's Sioux Falls Stampede, where his teammates included T. J. Oshie, Andreas Nödl, Jay Barriball and Alex Kangas.
+In his first season with Sioux Falls, Murray had a dismal record of 7–13–2 and a goals-against average of 3.24 but he still managed to have a save percentage of .902%, thanks mostly to one shutout.
+The next season, Murray had a GAA of 2.14 while allowing only 68 goals, the same as he did the year before, as well as a much-improved record of 23–7–1 and three shutouts.
 He also had a save percentage of .930%, both of which were second-best in the USHL that season.
 Murray and teammate Alex Kangas found themselves both ranked in the Final Central Scouting for the 2006 NHL Entry Draft for North American goaltenders with Kangas ranked tenth and Murray ranked 22nd.
 (Both had slipped through the draft the year before.)
 Kangas was chosen 135th overall by the Atlanta Thrashers but Murray was not drafted.